Phil Hagerman: Community philanthropy

 Hagerman has also supported more community and family focused organizations and events.
 He is involved with funding many nonprofits in Flint, Fenton and throughout Genesee County, looking to improve the lives of future generations.

 Additionally, he partners with and supports Carriage Town Ministries, a clinic serving underserved and homeless residents of Flint, Michigan with free health, eye and dental screenings.

 Community renovations

 Hagerman is particularly committed revitalizing the downtown areas of Flint and Fenton.
-He has been active in partnering with Kettering University and U-M Flint to reopen a historic ice rink in the heart of downtown Flint.
+He has been active in partnering with Kettering University and the University of Michigan-Flint to reopen a historic ice rink in the heart of downtown Flint.
 Additionally, he has invested $4 million in the Capitol Theatre renovation project.
-When finished, the 6,000 seat, 25,000 square foot theatre will be a landmark of downtown Flint.

-Furthermore, Hagerman is the owner of Skypoint Ventures, a real estate investment and venture company that is working in and around the city of Flint, Michigan.

 Through Skypoint Ventures, two of Flints most Iconic buildings, the Dryden Building and the Ferris Furs Building were rehabilitated and put back in use.
 The Ferris building had been dark for 36 years when it reopened in November 2017, with 30 small businesses moving in to its 7 floors.
 The Ferris building was renamed the Ferris Wheel, and is a coworking and innovation space, and home of the Not-for-Profit 100K ideas, created by Skypoint in 2017.
 100K is an Innovation center and incubator created to relieve the innovator of the entrepreneurial burden.